2014 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Rare 2014 Penny Error List

 While 2014 pennies were produced in massive quantities, certain minting errors create valuable exceptions to the common face-value rule.
-The Lincoln Cent series contains thousands of die varieties, with 2014 featuring several notable errors.
+The Lincoln Cent series contains thousands of die varieties, and 2014 features several notable errors.
 These errors transform ordinary circulation coins into sought-after collector treasures.

 2014 Shield DDO FS-101

-The 2014 DDO displays very strong extra thickness on “LIBERTY” and the date, with light extra thickness visible on “IN GOD WE TRUST”.
-The doubling appears as raised, separated design elements rather than flattened impressions, distinguishing it from post-strike damage.
+The 2014 Shield DDO FS-101 shows very strong extra thickness on “LIBERTY” and the date, with light extra thickness on “IN GOD WE TRUST.”
+The doubling appears as raised, separated design elements — not flattened impressions.
+The variety is formally cataloged as WDDO-003, CONECA DDO-003, and Copper Coins 1DO-003, indicating recognition by the three major variety organizations.
+APMEX notes it draws steady interest from specialists studying modern variety die diagnostics.

-The 2014 Shield DDO FS-101 ranks as a moderately scarce variety within the modern Lincoln cent series.
-While not approaching the legendary rarity of varieties like the 1969-S DDO, it remains significantly scarcer than common circulation strikes.
+This DDO is cataloged as a moderately scarce variety.
+It does not approach the legendary rarity of the 1969-S DDO, but it remains significantly scarcer than common circulation strikes.
+The top auction sale reached $228 at MS64, outperforming both MS68 Philadelphia and Denver regular strikes.

 2014 Shield DDO FS-101 Price/Grade Chart